 Despite the hype, a diamond truly is forever.
-It's billions of years old, and durable enough to withstand anything–including the intense pressure and heat inside the earth.
+It's millions and maybe even billions of years old, and durable enough to withstand anything–including the intense pressure and heat inside the earth.
 Chances are, your diamond will last billions of years more–and there's no better symbol of eternal love.

 Discover more about Diamonds: History, Diamond Jewelry, Engagement Rings, Quality, Carat, Color, Clarity, Cut and Shape.